calvinballing/calvinballing.github.io/_posts/2020-04-29-x-z-genesis.md

 date:   2020-04-29 12:45:00 -0500
 ---

-When beginning [Saga's Start](/saga), a version of Genesis 1 using only words starting with `S`, I settled on `S` as it seemed like one of the easist letters to do, and something I could accomplish using the tools I had on hand, rather than needing to create awesome new tooling as Doug Summers-Stay did for [ALPHA (A TRANSLATION OF GENESIS 1)](http://llamasandmystegosaurus.blogspot.com/2017/05/alpha.html).
+When beginning [Saga's Start](/saga), a version of Genesis 1 using only words starting with `S`, I settled on `S` as it seemed like one of the easiest letters to do, and something I could accomplish using the tools I had on hand, rather than needing to create awesome new tooling as Doug Summers-Stay did for [ALPHA (A TRANSLATION OF GENESIS 1)](http://llamasandmystegosaurus.blogspot.com/2017/05/alpha.html).
 Afterwards, I was wondering if it would be possible to do a version with a more constricting letter, so I took a crack at both X and Z.  It actually ended up being easier in some ways; with fewer options, many of the decisions are already made.

 ## X-nihilo